Are you planning that out-of-season trip and looking for the best things to do in the Outer Banks in winter? If so, read on!

 The remaining 2 hours will be dedicated to the training part as every student will receive five opportunities of flying and enjoying freedom in the air.

 You’ll return to the Hang Gliding School when everyone is done and wrap up what you’ve learned.
-The course will cost approximately $130 for adult participants.
+The course fee starts at $130 for adult participants.

 10. See the Dunes at Jockey’s Ridge State Park